 After your son or daughter has accepted the offer of a place at Brighton, they should start considering their options for first-year accommodation.
 We send out email invitations to apply for university halls of residence from mid-February.
 If you have not heard from us by May, please contact us while there is still time to apply.

-We allocate more than 2,000 places in halls of residence across Brighton, Eastbourne and Hastings.
+We allocate places in halls of residence in both Brighton and Eastbourne.
 Most students have their own single rooms and share kitchen and living room facilities with other students, but we also offer some double rooms, and flats for student couples and disabled students.

 View our on-campus accommodation options.